-Huring, the rookie of the group who is riding one of Björkliden’s more basic rental bikes makes it down without any problems.
+Huring, the rookie of the group riding one of Björkliden’s more basic rental bikes makes it down without any problems.
 The poor sod will come across greater challenges — but of this, he is still unaware.

 So many trails, so little time

 Adrenalin-pumped and childishly happy we pedal up to the hotel for a bit of lunch.
 The lasagne at Restaurant Lapporten hits the right spots.
-While we are munching we actually spot a few flurries of snow, luckily enough only a few brief ones.
-The sun comes out and we decide to go to Låktatjåkko Mountain Lodge in the afternoon.
+While we are munching we actually spot a few snow flurries, luckily enough only a few brief ones.
+The sun comes out, and we decide to go to Låktatjåkko Mountain Lodge in the afternoon.

 One good thing about Björkliden is that the hotel and cabin village is in a quite high situation.
 We only have to ascend a few hundred metres past Rakkasliften and the first tee on the golf course before reaching the bare mountain; remarkable to be this close to paradise.